 A question that should push us all to study more carefully is: Are we mistaking the echo of our own assumptions for the meaning of God's Word?

 So let's talk about a specific example: being lukewarm.
 In the popular passage of Revelation 3:15-16, Jesus says, “I wish you were cold or hot, but because you are lukewarm, and neither hot nor cold, I will vomit you out of my mouth.”
 Why does Jesus want people made of extreme temperatures, like hot or cold, or else he will discard them?

-The common sermon created from Revelation 3:15-16 is: Jesus wants you to be for him or against him, not sitting on the fence.
-You need to make a decision about where your loyalties lie.
+The common sermon created from Revelation 3:15-16 is: Jesus wants you to be for him or against him, but not sitting on the fence.
+In other words, you need to make a decision about where your loyalties lie.
 The assumption is made that "hot" and "cold" are metaphors for a passionate commitment to or against Jesus.
 That makes sense to us.
-"Hot" and "cold" are often used to represent your feelings toward something.
+"Hot" and "cold" are often used to represent feelings toward something.

 But is that what people who lived in 1st Century Laodicea thought about "hot" and "cold"?